harryhanYuhao/os2024/readme.md

 ###  `runqemu`

 runqemu detects the rootfs and kernel image and run simulation.
 It only expects one rootfs and kernel image to exist.

+**Importantly**, it expectes rootfs and kernel image are located in the current directory or child of current directory.

 ```
 runqemu # run the simulation